Milltech Marine logo Home | My Account | Contact Us | Shopping Cart Shopping Cart - 0 item(s)

 Q: Will this (brand/model) of AIS work with my Chartplotter?

-A: All of the AIS Receivers and Class B AIS Transponders offered by Milltech Marine (except the Smart Radio SR161 and SR162, and the Comar AIS-2 USB, which are intended for connection only to computers) will work with any AIS-enabled chartplotter with NMEA 0183 RS422 input (nearly all current-model plotters).
+A: All of the AIS Receivers and Class B AIS Transponders offered by Milltech Marine (except the Smart Radio SR161 and SR162, which are intended for connection only to computers) will work with any AIS-enabled chartplotter with NMEA 0183 RS422 input (nearly all current-model plotters).
 To be sure, check with the chartplotter manufacturer or refer to the manual (in the product specifications, look for NMEA 0183 RS422 output and AIS capability.)
 More...

 Q: How much will my order cost to ship?